-- 67. After the peer review workshop, you will have a document that has been 'tested' with users and stakeholders.
-You can then update the draft improvement action plan, performance assessment and good practice case studies where you feel appropriate and in the light of the peer review discussion. - 68.
-A final decision on the improvement action plan and performance assessment lies with planning authority, though their report should highlight any areas of major disagreement that have been discussed at the peer review workshop.
+- 68. After the peer review workshop, you will have a document that has been 'tested' with users and stakeholders.
+You can then update the draft improvement action plan, performance assessment and good practice case studies where you feel appropriate and in the light of the peer review discussion. - 69.
+After the Collaborative Peer Review workshop, the NPI team will provide brief comments on your draft assessment and Improvement Action plan via email. - 70.
+A final decision on the improvement action plan and performance assessment lies with planning authority, though their report should highlight if any areas of major disagreement have been discussed at the peer review workshop.